-- 1. Recredentialing at least every three years. - 2.
-A review of updated information obtained during the initial credentialing process. - 3.
-Confirming that the Organizational Provider remains in good standing with State and Federal bodies, and, if applicable, are reviewed and approved by an accrediting body, - 4.
-Confirming that the Organizational Provider is licensed to operate in the State. - 5.
-If an Organizational Provider is not accredited or surveyed and licensed by the State an onsite review shall be conducted,
+- 1. Confirmation that the organizational provider remains in good standing with State and Federal bodies, and, if applicable, are reviewed and approved by an accrediting body.
+To meet this component the Contractor shall validate that the organization provider meets the conditions listed below: - a.
+Is licensed to operate in the State, and is in compliance with any other State or Federal requirements as applicable, and - b.
+Is reviewed and approved by an appropriate accrediting body.
+If an organization provider is not accredited or surveyed and licensed by the State an on-site review shall be conducted.